DWasilewski3/Resume/README.md

 ## Recent Projects

-**Python Library -** Created and currently maintain a Pyton library designed to help students learn linear algebra.
+**Python Library -** Created and currently maintain a Python library designed to help students learn linear algebra.
 Available on [GitHub](https://github.com/DWasilewski3/LinAlgLib) and [PyPI](https://pypi.org/project/LinAlgLib/)

 **MSU Dining Web Scraper -** Created JavaScript code to web scrape websites for dining on campus and filter based on student preferences.
 Available on [GitHub](https://github.com/DWasilewski3/EatAtState_Menu_Scraping)

 **MSU Bus Route Redesign -** As a submission for SpartaHack9, worked with a group to redesign and model new bus routes on campus.
 Available on [GitHub](https://github.com/DWasilewski3/Spartahack9-BusProject) and [Devpost](https://devpost.com/software/bus-route-project).
 Won the best hack for sustainability award

-**MSU Student Wifi Helper -** As a submission for SpartaHack8, worked with a group to create a machine learning based image processing model used to identify devices and assist students and faculty in connecting them to the wifi.
+**MSU Student Wifi Helper -** As a submission for SpartaHack8, worked with a group to create a machine learning image processing model used to identify devices and assist students and faculty in connecting them to the wifi.
 Available on [Devpost](https://devpost.com/software/image-recognition-tool-for-msu-internet-connection).
 Won the best use of Velo by Wix (MLH prize)

 ## EXTRACURRICULARS